Major/Minor Changes and Workflow

 Serial copy catalogers.
 If there is a discrepancy between the serial issue to be cataloged and the existing bibliographic source record, decide whether the difference represents a major or minor change.

-- If the change appears to be minor, first check the resource file (LCDB) for an updated record and replace the Orbis record if an updated record is found that accounts for the discrepancy; otherwise, refer the issue and bib. record to a catalog librarian for updating.
-Avoid searching the utilities for a record updated for minor changes.
+- If the change appears to be minor, first check OCLC for an updated record and replace the Orbis record if an updated record is found that accounts for the discrepancy; otherwise, refer the issue and bib. record to a catalog librarian for updating.

-- If the change appears to be major, first check the resource file for a new record; replace the in-process record or import a new record as appropriate.
-Search the utilities if no record is found in the resource file.
-If no record is found in the utilities, route to a catalog librarian.
+- If the change appears to be major, first check OCLC for a new record; replace the in-process record or import a new record as appropriate.
+If no record is found in OCLC, route to a catalog librarian.

 Monograph copy catalogers.
 Changes to the series title will generally be handled by MARS processing.
 If you happen to notice a discrepancy between the series statement (490) and the series access point (830), and the SAR does not account for it, consult with your supervisor.